anirbanc96/ECMMD-CondTwoSamp/README.md

 ## Notes

 - Please refer to the README or instructions within each folder for futher details on each experiment.
 - **CIFAR10-Calibration and Simulation Based Inference**: These experiments use Python and Jupyter Notebook in addition to R scripts.
-More details about the setup and dependencies can be found in the `Simulation Based Inference` folder.
+More details about the setup and dependencies can be found in the `CIFAR10-Calibration` and `Simulation Based Inference` folders respectively.
 - Make sure your R environment is set up with all the necessary packages listed in the scripts.

 ## License